theEricMa/ScaleDreamer/README.md

 1. Place the code in `custom/amortized/models/geometry`, check out the other code in that directory for reference.
 2. Update your <name_of_file> in `custom/amortized/models/geometry/__init__.py`
-3. Create your own config file,
+3. Create your own config file, type in your registered module name in the `system.geometry_type` argument, check out the other code in `configs/multi-prompt_benchmark` directory for reference.

 ### 2D Diffusion Guidance